rotem94/GraphMessageBridge/GraphProcessor/README.md

 # ⚙️ Graph Processor

 The **Graph Processor** is a Spring Boot microservice responsible for handling graph-related commands received over WebSocket.
-It validates incoming messages, processes them, stores graph structures in PostgreSQL, and responds with acknowledgments or requested data such as node descendants.
+It validates and processes incoming messages, persists graph structures to a Neo4j graph database, and supports efficient graph traversal and relationship queries.
+It responds with acknowledgments or data payloads such as node descendants, enabling real-time, graph-driven workflows.

 This service works alongside the `graph-api-gateway`, which receives REST requests and forwards them as WebSocket messages.